DataDog/hiring-engineers/answers.md

 ## Setting up environment

-I set up my virtual environment via Vagrant (vagrantup.com/docs/installation), an open-source software that makes it easy to spin up containers such as VirtualBox and Docker.
+I set up my virtual environment via [Vagrant] [https://vagrantup.com/docs/installation], an open-source software that makes it easy to spin up containers such as VirtualBox and Docker.
 It is preferred to set up an Ubuntu workspace, to avoid dependency issues.

 Once my Vagrant environment was up and running, I went over to the Datadog website and went through the process of creating an account.
 The registration was very simple, I just needed simple login information and my organization name to get started.
 To link up your environment to the Datadog UI, the API and application keys are required, which are in the Organization settings of the Datadog UI.